bio-tools/biotoolsDocs/events.rst

 https://wiki.debian.org/Sprints/2017/DebianMed2017

 bio.tools folk join the Debian Med folk for co-hacking and co-learning.
+We improved EDAM annotations in Debian Med, and progressed towards importing high-quality software information from Debian (Med) to bio.tools.

 ------